CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 You can decide when a Batch number is created considering the Manufacturing Order status.
 To do this, check the Batch Number generated at the MOR checkbox and choose one of the options.
 When selecting one of the Status options, the Batch will be generated on the appropriate status change or creation of a Manufacturing Order with the specified status.

 :::caution
-    Please remember that when the Batch Number generated at the MOR option is checked, it is impossible to use Classification options on a Batch Template <!-- TODO: Add Link -->.
+    Please remember that when the Batch Number generated at the MOR option is checked, it is impossible to use Classification options on a [Batch Template](#defining-batch-template).
 :::

 ## Item Group level